PrestaShopCorp/docs.cloud.prestashop.com/docs/src/10-validation-checklist/README.md

 Module may add/modify some files on the store.
 To avoid issues with file permissions, we recommend storing files in the `var/%env%` directory.

-#### Using iFrames Is Restricted to Highly Secure Websites
+#### Using iframes Is Restricted to Highly Secure Websites

-Although they are implemented in different parts of the core, as in [Payment Modules](https://github.com/PrestaShop/paymentexample/blob/master/paymentexample.php#L150), iFrames are highly discouraged for security reasons.
+Although they are implemented in different parts of the core, as in [Payment Modules](https://github.com/PrestaShop/paymentexample/blob/master/paymentexample.php#L150), iframes are highly discouraged for security reasons.

-With an iFrame, contents can be loaded from a site that is not controlled by the PrestaShop app.
+With an iframe, contents can be loaded from a site that is not controlled by the PrestaShop app.
 The same problem occurs when authorizing to load JavaScript files from an external source.
 If the source is hacked, the attacker can potentially exploit other vulnerabilities to take control of all the stores where the module is installed.

-Therefore, the technical team will check your processes, to ensure the security of the contents that will be injected by this iFrame into the stores.
-They will check why an iFrame is needed for this use case and what measures were taken to prevent attacks.
+Therefore, the technical team will check your processes, to ensure the security of the contents that will be injected by this iframe into the stores.
+They will check why an iframe is needed for this use case and what measures were taken to prevent attacks.

 #### The Module Does Not Rely on External Assets